Recovering Excel Documents

 It is quite common that we create new workbooks in the middle of some works we are doing.
 In such cases, we create a new workbook and start working with it without saving it first.
-When all the work is closed we need to save and close it but most of the people forget to save so end up losing the work they have done with that new workbook.
+When all the work is closed, we need to save and close it, but most of the people forget to save so end up losing the work they have done with that new workbook.

-However, we can still recover those unsaved workbooks if we have enabled “AutoSave” and “Auto Recovery” options in Excel.
-Even though this feature is enabled by default not many users aware of it so they go for work all over again.
+However, we can still recover those unsaved workbooks if we have enabled “AutoSave in excelAutoSave In ExcelAutosave in excel is a function/facility to save the changes or progress of work automatically.
+This helps us reduce the impact of risk of data loss in any crash situation in the system.
+We can manually set the time to save the progress automatically.” and “Auto Recovery” options in Excel; even though this feature is enabled by default, not many users aware of it so they go to work all over again.

 Follow the below steps to enable this option and learn how to use it when we accidentally close the workbook without saving it.